+Native woodland

+Overall Capacity : Medium Guidelines

 Native woodland planting would be characteristic and in general, would enhance the prevailing wooded setting to Loch Lomond without detriment to the Special Landscape Qualities.
 Near to the loch shore however, planting could compromise views to hill summits and/or over Loch Lomond and in the wider landscape, planting could detract from the open character of pastoral farmland.

-- Additional woodland around parts of Loch Lomond and on some surrounding lower hill slopes would be favoured. - Maintain open views over Loch Lomond and towards surrounding hills. - Protect parkland character of designed landscapes.
+Additional woodland around parts of Loch Lomond and on so would be favoured.
+Maintain open views over Loch Lomond and towards surrour Protect parkland character of designed landscapes.

+Productive conifer ·

+Overall Capacity: Low-medium Guidelines

 Productive conifer planting would be characteristic and in places, could enhance the prevailing wooded setting to Loch Lomond without detriment to the Special Landscape Qualities.
+Sensitive limited productive conifer without affecting the set considered.

 Near to the loch shore however, planting could compromise open character and views to hill summits and/or over Loch Lomond and detract from the setting of native woodland.
 On some upper slopes, planting could also detract from the open character of pastoral farmland.

-- Sensitive limited productive conifer without affecting the setting to and from the loch could be considered. - Maintain open views over Loch Lomond and towards surrounding hills. - Protect the rolling pastoral farmland and parkland character of designed landscapes. - Avoid planting near to the loch shore.
+Maintain open views over Loch Lomond and towards surrour Protect the rolling pastoral farmland and parkland character Avoid planting near to the loch shore.

+some surrounding lower hill slopes

+ounding hills.

+setting to and from the loch could be

+ounding hills. er of designed landscapes.